 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Learn how to maximize the impact of your credit utilization, which makes up 30% of your credit score.
+Learn about credit utilization, which plays a part in 30% of your FICO credit score.

 What is credit utilization?

-Both FICO score and VantageScore — two credit scoring models used to determine your credit score — consider your credit utilization a top factor in calculating your credit score.
+Both FICO score and VantageScore — the two main credit scoring models — consider your credit utilization a top factor in calculating your credit score.

 Lenders use your credit utilization, among other factors, to evaluate how well you manage your debt.
 They typically prefer a credit utilization ratio of 30% or lower.
-Carrying more debt than 30% of your total limit may indicate you have trouble repaying what you borrow.
+Carrying more debt than 30% of your total limit may indicate you have trouble repaying what you borrow, or a sign that you are very reliant on credit.

 How to calculate your credit utilization ratio

 To calculate your credit utilization ratio, add up your outstanding debt across all revolving credit accounts.
-Remember, installment accounts with regular payments, like student loans, don’t count in your credit utilization and shouldn’t be added.
+Remember, installment accounts with regular payments, like car loans or auto loans, don’t count in your credit utilization and shouldn’t be added.

 Then, tally your total credit limits across all your credit accounts.
 The total credit limit is the maximum amount you can charge to the account.
-Once you have both numbers, divide your debt by your total credit limit and times by 100 to convert it to a percentage.
+Once you have both numbers, divide your debt by your total credit limit, then multiply by 100 to convert it to a percentage.
 This is your credit utilization ratio.

 Credit utilization ratio example